ehrpg/qstar/docs/character/perks.md

 ## Requirements

-Perks are usually restricted by Ability ranks, Skill ranks, or other stats.
+Perks are usually restricted by Attribute ranks, Skill ranks, or other stats.
 Races or GM decisions providing perks ignore the requirement.

-If a perk states a Ability rank or Skill rank requirement, the character has to have at least that rank.
-If the Ability rank or Skill rank drops below the requirement, the character loses the benefit of the perk.
+If a perk states a Attribute rank or Skill rank requirement, the character has to have at least that rank.
+If the Attribute rank or Skill rank drops below the requirement, the character loses the benefit of the perk.

 ## Character Perks